decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 ## Player data components

-Instead of using `players.getPlayerData()`, you can read data directly from a series of components that store the data on each player entity.
+Instead of using `getPlayer()`, you can read data directly from a series of components that store the data on each player entity.
 The following components exist:

 - `PlayerIdentityData`: Stores the player address and an `isGuest` property to flag guest accounts.
 - `AvatarBase`: Stores data about the base avatar, including: